Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Proposed Method

 where $\mathbb{E}[\cdot]$ denotes the average operator, $\beta \in (0,1)$ indicates how important the current observation is, and $\epsilon$ is the smoothing term that avoids division by zero, which is set to $10^{-10}$ unless specified otherwise.
 In this work we set $\beta = 0.9$ and $\eta = 10^{-2}$ unless specified otherwise.
 Having calculated the exponentially decaying average of squared gradients, we can update our Lagrange multipliers using the following update rule

-We note that the magnitude of a Lagrange multiplier for a particular constraint indicates the level of challenge our optimizer encountered to enforce that specific constraint.
+We note that the magnitude of a Lagrange multiplier for a particular constraint indicates our optimizer's challenge in enforcing that constraint.
 Therefore, our constraints (i.e., $\mathcal{F}$ and $\mathcal{C}$) in the domain help our model focus on regions that are complex to learn.
 We will demonstrate this in our numerical experiments.
-We note that our unconstrained optimization formulation is a general approach that can handle constrained optimization problems involving PDEs as we demonstrate in a numerical example in \ref{sec:Helmholtz}.
+Our dual unconstrained optimization formulation adaptively enforces boundary conditions, flux, or any user-defined equality constraints on the model prediction, eliminating the need for manual tuning or estimation.
+We note that our unconstrained optimization formulation is a general approach that can handle constrained optimization problems involving PDEs, as we demonstrate in a numerical example in \ref{sec:Helmholtz}.